tjw-lint/vue3-snapshot-serializer/README.md

 removeDataPw           | `false`           | Removes `data-pw="whatever"` from your snapshots if true. `data-pw` is used by Playwright end-to-end tests.
 If they change in your snapshot, that indicates it may break an E2E tests.
 So most using `data-pw` prefer they be left in by default. removeIdTest           | `false`           | Removes `id="test-whatever"` or `id="testWhatever"`from snapshots. **Warning:** You should never use ID's for test tokens, as they can also be used by JS and CSS, making them more brittle.
 Use `data-test-id` instead. removeClassTest        | `false`           | Removes all CSS classes that start with "test", `class="test-whatever"`. **Warning:** Don't use this approach.
 Use `data-test` instead.
-It is better suited for this because it doesn't conflate CSS and test tokens.
+It is better suited for this because it doesn't conflate CSS and test tokens. removeComments         | `false`           | Removes all HTML comments from your snapshots.
+This is false by default, as sometimes these comments can infer important information about how your DOM was rendered.
+However, this is mostly just personal preference.